Best laptops for engineering students in 2025: Our top picks tested and rated

 Operating system: Laptops typically come in three flavors: Windows (most mainstream PCs), macOS (MacBooks) and Chrome OS (Chromebooks).
 Chrome OS isn't good for much besides web surfing, file management, and light computing, so a Chromebook isn't a great choice for serious schoolwork.
 However, a crafty student could install Linux on a high-powered Chromebook to turn it into a decent laptop for engineering work.

 Many engineering students spend a lot of time working with specialized or self-developed software, so Windows is often preferable over macOS because it throws up fewer roadblocks when using such tools.
-However, even Windows can sometimes get in the way of serious engineering work, which is why many engineering students get Windows laptops and install Linux on them so they can dual-boot into either operating system.
+However, even Windows can sometimes get in the way of serious engineering work, which is why many engineering students get MacBooks or Windows laptops and install Linux on them so they can dual-boot into whatever operating system works best for their needs.

 As mentioned above, when making your buying decision be sure to consult your teachers and/or the engineering department at your school for more specific advice on what you'll need for your studies.
 Whichever system you decide on, it's a good idea to pair it with the best mouse for your particular work situation.